-- 9.10.4 The KANP seeks to ensure that all these areas are able to remain as Green Spaces and key features of the Town and can continue, where applicable, to be available for the local community to use and value, thereby making important contributions to the setting and overall character of Kington, as well as the life of the community. - 9.10.5 The two areas at Hergest, GSH1 and GS H2 provide green buffers to the new and existing developments and contribute significantly to the character of each, locating them in a rural setting.
+- where the green space is in reasonably close proximity to the community it serves; - where the green area is demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and - where the green area concerned is local in character and is not an extensive tract of land. - 9.10.3 The KANP seeks to ensure that all these areas are able to remain as Green Spaces and key features of the Town and can continue, where applicable, to be available for the local community to use and value, thereby making important contributions to the setting and overall character of Kington, as well as the life of the community.